 The eerie rock formations were once said to be the home of a murderous troll named Grýla, her husband, and her sons The Yule Lads.
 Originally in Icelandic folklore these Yule Lads came to take on the role of Santa Claus, leaving gifts for children who were well behaved, and rotten potatoes for those that were not.
 As Christianity became popular in Iceland the site was thought to be where Satan landed after being tossed out of Heaven.

 Dimmuborgir is one of the region’s most popular tourism spots, with thousands of tourists visiting the black lava fields every year.
 There is currently a simple visitor center constructed from container modules offering basic food & drink options and a gift shop.
-With the Iceland Black Lava Fields Visitor Center architecture competition, Soil Conservation Service Of Iceland is looking to reinvent their on-site facilities and create an innovative structure that will act as the face of this incredible tourist attraction.
+With the Iceland Black Lava Fields Visitor Center architecture competition, Bee Breeders architecture competition organisers are looking to reinvent their on-site facilities and create an innovative structure that will act as the face of this incredible tourist attraction.

 Participants are tasked with designing a structure that is both welcoming and in keeping with the exotic and mysterious nature of the landscape.
 In terms of functionality, the new facilities can remain much the same, providing basic amenities such as a small cafe, souvenir shop and information center.

 The highly sensitive nature of the surrounding environment would require all designs to exercise sustainable construction practices, while at the same time having the potential to become an iconic landmark that is synonymous with black lava fields.